 His Towson Sports Medicine supervisor described Bryan as a “quiet and private person who had a wonderful dry sense of humor.”

+After being diagnosed in February 2018 with the cancer that eventually claimed his life, “he returned to work despite the pain and treatment,” said his uncle, Alfred W. Barry III.
 A scholarship for a graduating senior athlete at Dulaney was established in Mr. Read’s name in 2018, and the first award was presented this year.
 “We started a scholarship in his honor last year, and he was very proud of that,” Mr. Reed said.
 “We will continue to honor Bryan that way.”

 Kenneth Bryant Rose

 Kenneth Bryant Rose, 58, of Spartanburg, SC, died Monday, January 14, 2019, at Spartanburg Medical Center.
 Born January 1, 1961, in Morganton, NC, he was the son of Kenneth Allen Rose of Morganton, NC and the late Kay Allman Rose.

 A U. S. Coast Guard veteran, Mr. Rose was a graduate of Appalachian State University where he received his undergraduate and Master's Degree in Exercise Science & Sports Management.
 He was the Head Athletic Trainer at Spartanburg High School for the last 25 years, serving every athletic team and discipline offered by the school.
 He was also a member of First Baptist Church Spartanburg, the SC Athletic Trainers Association, SC High School League, and Yosef Club at Appalachian State University.
 In addition to his father, survivors include his wife, Meredith Eaddy Rose and sons, Bryson Eaddy Rose and Chase Bradham Rose of the home; brother, Kyle Rose of Morganton, NC; two nieces; and two nephews.